 Students will be academically dismissed when they fail to make progress toward degree completion.
 Situations that result in academic dismissal include:

 - Failing to earn the minimum required semester and/or cumulative GPA, except as noted below

 - Earning grades that make it unfeasible for the student to obtain a GPA that meets the minimum standard within the allotted probationary period described below

 - Failing to earn minimum grades within the declared program of study

 - Failing to successfully defend or amend the thesis proposal or thesis

 - Failing to meet minimum standards for passing comprehensive exams

-- Being ineligible for or failing to successfully complete field placement or licensure/certification
+- Being ineligible for or failing to successfully complete field placement

 - Failing to meet the remedial plan as outlined in Education Department Fair Practice policies